nrfconnect/ncs-zigbee/samples/light_switch/README.rst

 Matter extension
 ================

-This optional extension is a **proof of concept** of a combined Matter + Zigbee build on a single SoC.
+This optional extension is a proof of concept of a combined Matter and Zigbee build on a single SoC.
-The ZBOSS stack and OpenThread (used by Matter) share the same 802.15.4 radio, with ownership handed over at commissioning time by the ``zigbee_matter_coexistence`` library.
+The ZBOSS stack and OpenThread (used by Matter) share the same 802.15.4 radio, with ownership handed over at commissioning time by the :file`zigbee_matter_coexistence` library.
 For Thread networking in Matter mode, the light switch acts as an OpenThread Minimal Thread Device (MTD).
 It is supported only on the ``nrf54lm20dk/nrf54lm20a/cpuapp`` board target.